Jsinco/canvord/README.md

-A Discord bot for Canvas integration.
-Built with student-run communities in mind.
+# canvord
+A Discord bot for canvas integration within Discord, and a few other useful features for student Discord guilds.